exercism/v3/languages/csharp/exercises/concept/nullability/.docs/introduction.md

 b = 6;    // Valid
 ```

-Null values are a convenience, but it comes with a price.
+Null values are a convenience, but come with a price.
 A common
 error is trying to call a member on variable that has been set to `null`.
 For
 example, what if someone tries to print the length of a variable
 containing an empty user name like that: